anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.md

 - **Default CNI Plugin (Cluster Network)**: this is the default cluster network plugin that has been deployed within the cluster to provide IP addresses to Pods.
 Note that support for IPv6 requires not only changes in the Kubernetes control plane, but also requires the use of a CNI Plugin that support dual-stack networking.
+This can be managed by config file or via the Kubernetes API Server (e.g. through the use of Custom Resource Definitions) or a combination of the two.
 - **CNI multiplexer/meta-plugin**: as described above, this is an optional component that integrates with the Kubernetes control plane via CNI, but allows for the use of multiple CNI plugins and the provision of multiple network connections to